barsoom/devbook/styleguide/css/README.md

 #### Use a `test-` prefix for test-only classes.

-If a CSS class is only used to find elements in automated tests, prefix it.
+If a CSS class is *only* used to find elements in automated tests, prefix it.
 E.g. `test-destroy-link`.

 This makes its purpose clear to the reader.

+We don't use BEM-like naming for these: that's for styling.

-#### Use a `js-` prefix for JS-hook classes.
+#### Use a `js-` prefix for JS hook classes.

-If a CSS class is only used to find elements in JavaScript, prefix it.
+If a CSS class is *only* used to find elements in JavaScript, prefix it.
 E.g. `js-destroy-link`.

 This makes its purpose clear to the reader.

+We don't use BEM-like naming for these: that's for styling.

 #### In the markup, put more generic selectors first.